HEADACHE THAT WON’T GO AWAY

 • Increased sensitivity to light, sound, or exertion

-• Headaches linked with air hunger, dizziness, or sleep disturbances
+• Headaches linked with air hunger, dizziness, or sleep disturbance

-• Worsening of cognitive symptoms, mood changes, or pressure sensations
+• Worsening cognitive symptoms, mood changes, or pressure sensations

 • Headaches that persist despite migraine therapies or recur with flares

-Neuroinflammation, autonomic dysfunction, and immune activation may all play a role—especially in patients with overlapping symptoms like fatigue, brain fog, or sensory sensitivity.
+Neuroinflammation, autonomic dysfunction, and immune activation may all play a role—especially in patients with overlapping symptoms such as fatigue, brain fog, or sensory sensitivity.

 Why Missed Lyme Disease Is Common in Headache Patients

-Missed Lyme disease is often overlooked because diagnostic tests can be negative—especially early in infection or in late-stage cases.
+Missed Lyme disease is often overlooked because diagnostic tests can be negative—especially early in infection or in later-stage illness.

-Patients are told their labs are normal, even as their symptoms worsen.
+Patients are often told their labs are normal even as symptoms worsen.

-Lyme disease remains a clinical diagnosis, based on exposure history, symptom patterns, and response to treatment—not just serology.
+Lyme disease remains a clinical diagnosis based on exposure history, symptom patterns, and response to treatment—not serology alone.

-If the patient also reports brain fog, migratory joint pain, mood swings, or autonomic symptoms like POTS, there may be more going on than migraine.
+If the patient also reports brain fog, migratory joint pain, mood changes, dizziness, or autonomic symptoms like POTS, there may be more going on than migraine.

 Don’t let a single label close the door on a broader workup.

-When the headache doesn’t behave like a classic migraine—or when neurologic symptoms persist despite treatment—consider missed Lyme disease or a tick-borne co-infection.
+When headaches do not behave like classic migraine—or when neurologic symptoms persist despite treatment—missed Lyme disease or a tick-borne co-infection should remain on the differential.

 Related Posts